-Employees' ACC earners' levy and earners' account residual levy
+Employees' ACC earners' levy

-The PAYE deductions you make from employees' salaries and wages are made up of two components - a tax deduction and an ACC earners' levy deduction.
-Because the PAYE deduction already contains an ACC amount, you do not need make a separate calculation for the ACC deductions.
-We calculate this each month and pay it to ACC.
+The PAYE deductions you make from employees' salaries and wages have 2 components - a tax deduction and an ACC earners' levy deduction.
+The PAYE deduction includes the ACC earners' levy amount, so you do not need to make a separate calculation.
+We pay the earners' levy to ACC.

-Most earnings you deduct PAYE from are also liable for earners' levy.
+Most earnings you deduct PAYE from are liable for earners' levy.
 The main exceptions are redundancy and retirement payments - how to correctly tax these is covered in the Employer's guide - IR335.